controldata23/Foresight-Institution/Case study report.md

 The dataset was provided as an Excel workbook (XLSX) containing 14 tables.

-The table below summarizes the description of the dataset in the 14 tables (color-coded):
+The table below summarizes the description of the dataset in the 14 tables:

 |Table|Field|Description|